rosmord/jsesh/README.md

 ------------------------------------
 ### Building a Mac Distribution:

-1. run the izpack jar installer to have everything where it belongs.

-2. replace the original main.sh files for JSesh and SignInfo with those from jsesh-sh and signInfo-sh in the folder `JSesh/jsesh-installer/non-maven/jsesh-sh`
-    (check that they have the +x flag set)
+build the whole project: "mvn install".

+1. all files are in jsesh-installer/target/mac. cd there.

+5. Ensure main.sh is executable in both apps (JSesh.app and SignInfo.app)

-3. place jre 8 in the Contents folder of the application.
+3. place jre 8 in the Contents folder of JSesh.app, with "jre" as folder name.

 4. (maybe not needed anymore ?)
 Bundled JRE for mac os X distribution need to patch `flavormap.properties`: add the line PDF: application/pdf (allows copy/paste of PDF) P.S. see if we can handle this as EMF ? (check if still needed anyway)

-5. Ensure main.sh is executable in both apps.

-6. Check if JSesh and SignInfo are functional.
+6. Check if JSesh and SignInfo are functional (they should start if you double click on them).

 7. make a package (.pkg) with "Packages" by Stéphane Sudre.
-    See JSesh-7.0.1-dist.pkgproj for a config file for the Packages software for Mac.
+    See JSesh-dist.pkgproj for a config file for the Packages software for Mac.

 ------------------------------------
 ### Windows distribution

-- embed a 32 bit JRE.
-That way, it will work on all window platforms.
-    - use Launch4J to make an exe (done)
-- use innoSetup to build the installer.

 1. copy the files from target/windows into a Windows machine
 2. copy a 32 bit JRE in the JSesh folder on Windows.
 Ensure it's named "jre".
 3. start lauch4J and use the jsesh-bundler.xml file.
 It should create JSesh.exe in the JSesh folder.
-4.
+4. same for the file signInfo-bundler.xml
+5. run InnoDB on jsesh-inno.iss